 Well, there are quite a number of African countries within this organization which is generally convenient for students.
 Some of the African countries within Commonwealth include; Ghana, Kenya, South Africa, Sierra Leone, Nigeria, Namibia, Uganda, Mozambique Mauritius, the United Republic of Tanzania among others.

-The deadline for application this year is 20th June 2018 and courses are scheduled to commence later in September.
 Applications are made using CSC’s Electronic Application System (EAS) and submitted in time.

 This is yet another leading and very beneficial program for African students.
 It provides opportunities to pursue International Master's degree as well as Ph.D. in any leading university in the UK, Ireland or South Africa.
 The trusts, nevertheless, does not cover the whole of Africa.
 It narrows down its helping hand only in some countries, particularly Zambia, Malawi, and Mozambique.